tangowhisky37/CoderDojoDocklands/index.md

 title: Home
 ---

 Welcome to CoderDojo Docklands (Melbourne, Australia).
+CoderDojo Docklands is run at the Docklands library and makerspace which is also called the [Library at the Dock](https://www.melbourne.vic.gov.au/community/hubs-bookable-spaces/the-dock/library-at-the-dock/Pages/library-at-the-dock.aspx).
+CoderDojo Docklands thanks the City of Melbourne and the Docklands library for their on-going support.
+CoderDojo Docklands is supported by [City Of Melbourne Council](https://www.melbourne.vic.gov.au/about-council/Pages/about-council.aspx).

 Docklands is a modern harbour development dominated by high-rises and the colourful Melbourne Star Observation Wheel, and popular for its shopping and waterside dining.
 Docklands is known for its pedestrian plazas are adorned with public murals, sculpture and light displays.
 Families head to concerts and sports at Etihad Stadium, and to Harbour Town's mini-golf and sports car simulators.
 You can read more about Docklands at [Wikipedia](https://en.wikipedia.org/wiki/Docklands,_Victoria).

-CoderDojo Docklands is run at the Docklands library and makerspace also called [Library at the Dock](https://www.melbourne.vic.gov.au/community/hubs-bookable-spaces/the-dock/library-at-the-dock/Pages/library-at-the-dock.aspx).
-CoderDojo Docklands is supported by [City Of Melbourne Council](https://www.melbourne.vic.gov.au/about-council/Pages/about-council.aspx).

 At this page you will find all the information required to sign-up to CoderDojo Docklands (Melbourne, Australia) including helpful links to getting your kids started on the path to becoming a maker!!!